 • Local Businesses shot up to a whopping 100% from 8 million in June of 2012

-• Facebook earned $1.25 billion during the first quarter of this year (2013) — 43% more from the $872 million in the first quarter of 2012
+• Facebook earned $1.25 billion during the first quarter of this year (2013) — 43% more than the $872 million in the first quarter of 2012

-Useful Features of Facebook for Business
+Valuable Features of Facebook for Business

 Now that you guys have seen the stats, let’s talk about current Facebook features that could be useful for design businesses and freelancers: